Taskeenhaider509/dev-docs-skill-match/dev-docs-skill-match/docs/gettingStarted/platformGuide.md

    - **Support:**
      - Contact Skillmatch.tech support for assistance or issue resolution.

-### General Navigation Tips

-- **Tabs and Sidebar Navigation:**
-  - Use the sidebar tabs (Dashboard, Company Profile, Job Listing, Candidates, Assessments, Tests, Questions, Settings, Support) for easy navigation.

-- **Filters and Search:**
-  - Use filters to refine searches (job type, category, salary, location) in the Find Jobs and Browse Companies tabs.

-- **Profile Management:**
-  - Update your profile regularly and ensure all details are up to date.

-- **Support and Help:**
-  - Use the Help Center or Support tab to contact Skillmatch.tech for assistance or to report issues.

 Skillmatch.tech aims to provide an intuitive and efficient user experience, whether you are a job seeker looking for opportunities or an employer managing recruitment processes.
 The platform's navigation is designed to be straightforward and user-friendly, ensuring you can easily find what you need and accomplish your tasks efficiently.